sav-che/TL-2/Authors/Duncan, Andrew {std. A. Duncan} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 169](https://www.biodiversitylibrary.org/item/103835#page/179/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 169](https://www.biodiversitylibrary.org/page/33260157) of TL-2 Suppl.
 VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Duncan, Andrew {std.
 A. Duncan}|first entry]] for this author

 ### Author

 \* Duncan, Andrew (the younger) (1773-1832), Scottish botanist and physician, born 10 Aug 1773 at Edinburgh, M.A.
-Edinburgh 1793, MD 1794, professor of medical jurisprudence Edinburgh 1807-1819, professor materia medica 1821-1832, died at Edinburgh 13 Mai 1832. (*A. Duncan*).
+Edinburgh 1793, MD 1794, professor of medical jurisprudence Edinburgh 1807-1819, professor materia medica 1821-1832, died at Edinburgh 13 Mai 1832.
+**Abbreviated name**: *A. Duncan*

 #### Herbarium and types